 In the course of everyday business, it’s easy to develop a stagnant perspective.
 As a line manager, you might begin to obsess over the bottom line, losing sight of what else might matter to the organization.
 As a project manager, you might begin to obsess on hitting certain deadlines and staying under budget.

-So how can your organization step away from a myopic perspective?
+So how can your organization break out of the routine and step away from a myopic perspective?
 At Adapt Consulting, this is a question that we think about constantly.
 Here are just a few of our ideas…

 Quit obsessing over the bottom line

 Let’s start with that focus on the bottom line.
 For different people that means different things – but it usually has to do with meeting a sales quota for the quarter, or meeting some other kind of financial target.
 But great companies don’t focus solely on the quarterly grind.